ntnhut/LeetSolve/docs/source/Linked_List/21_Merge_Two_Sorted_Lists.md

     }
     ListNode* node = head;
     while (list1 && list2) {
-        if (list1->val < list2->val) {
+        // pick the smaller node to append to the new list. if (list1->val < list2->val) {
             node->next = list1;
             list1 = list1->next;